 You can find out more about many of these in factors that influence skin.

-The symptoms of Atopic Dermatitis can also trigger and/or exacerbate a flare-up.
-Because skin is dry and itchy, sufferers scratch.
-This scratching damages skin’s protective barrier and a bacteria known as Staphylococcus Aureus is able to multiply and infect skin.
-This infection causes inflammation and itching which worsens the condition making skin even more irritable and itchy: a vicious circle known as the Atopic Skin Cycle.
+Symptoms of atopic dermatitis can also trigger and/or exacerbate a flare-up.
+When skin is dry and itchy, sufferers feel the urge to scratch.
+This scratching damages the skin's protective barrier and a bacteria known as staphylococcus aureus is able to multiply and infect skin.
+This infection causes inflammation and itching, which worsens the condition making skin even more irritable and itchy: a vicious circle known as the Atopic Skin Cycle.

 Can a flare-up affect more than just your skin?

-Although Atopic Dermatitis is non-contagious, it impacts on family and caregivers too −relationships are affected by the constant itching, sleepless nights and low self-esteem of the sufferer and, in the case of babies and children, parents often feel guilty and helpless.
+Although eczema is non-contagious, it impacts on family and caregivers too.
+Relationships are affected by the constant itching, sleepless nights and low self-esteem of the sufferer and, in the case of babies and children, parents often feel guilty and helpless.
+Read more in How atopic dermatitis affects sleep and quality of life.

 Effective medical treatment and good skincare

-Research has shown that medical treatment can improve quality of life measures3 so talk to your doctor to find out what treatments would be best for your skin.
+Patients who suffer from regular flare-ups will require medical treatment to improve quality of life measures3, so talk to your doctor to find out what treatments would be best for your skin.
 Options include:

 - a steroid, such as Hydrocortisone 1% Cream